OpenSILEX/docs-community-dev/docs/localInstallation.md

 sudo chmod 775 -R /var/www/html/phis-webapp
 ```

-You should now have an operationnal OpenSILEX application on your localhost!
+You should now have an operationnal OpenSILEX PHIS application on your localhost!
 Go to http://127.0.0.1:80/phis-webapp and test it by logging in.

 If you have any problem, please check the following **Current errors** section.